Sacramento Air Logistics Center: History

+In 1943, the center was formed as the Sacramento Air Depot Control Area Command to control not only the Sacramento Air Depot, but other depots and sub-depots in the central Pacific area.
 During World War II, numerous planes arrived at McClellan from all over the U.S. to be armed and otherwise prepared for shipment overseas to combat areas.
-After the war McClellan became a storage center of several types of aircraft including B-29 bombers.
+After the war McClellan became a storage center of several types of aircraft including Boeing B-29 Superfortress bombers.

-The base was renamed McClellan Air Force Base in 1948 and its repair and overhaul mission continued throughout the Cold War as an installation of the Air Force Logistics Command (AFLC) and later the Air Force Materiel Command (AFMC), with the overhaul facility being known as the Sacramento Air Logistics Center.
+The base was renamed McClellan Air Force Base in 1948 and its repair and overhaul mission continued throughout the Cold War as an installation of the Air Force Logistics Command and later the Air Force Materiel Command, with the overhaul facility being known as the Sacramento Air Logistics Center.

-The SALC had the 2874th Test Squadron assigned to it from 15 January 1988 - 30 September 1992.
+The center had the 2874th Test Squadron assigned to it from 15 January 1988 – 30 September 1992.
 It conducted flight tests on aircraft returning to active service after depot maintenance, modification, or repair.
 In 1992, the squadron was consolidated with the 337th Tactical Fighter Squadron as the 337th Test Squadron.
 It was inactivated with the closure of McClellan AFB.

 Throughout the 1980s and early 1990s, McClellan functioned as the main depot for overhauling the Air Force's General Dynamics F-111, FB-111 and EF-111 aircraft, as well as the Fairchild Republic A-10 Thunderbolt II aircraft.
-It also hosted a tenant WC-135 unit and supported the sophisticated electronic Operation Red Flag at Nellis AFB Nevada.
-A small contingent of F-111D and F-111F aircraft of the 431st Test and Evaluation Squadron, 57 Fighter Weapons Wing, Nellis AFB Nevada was also detached to McClellan.
+It also hosted a tenant Boeing WC-135 unit and supported the sophisticated electronic Operation Red Flag at Nellis Air Force Base Nevada.
+A small contingent of General Dynamics F-111D and F-111F aircraft of the 431st Test and Evaluation Squadron of the 57th Fighter Weapons Wing at Nellis was also detached to McClellan.